rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 The initial resource model generated during project setup will contain information just about the RunDeck server host and is useful just for running local commands on the RunDeck server.
-You can browse the project resource model by going to the "Resources" page.
+You can browse the project resource model by going to the "Run" page.

 In the shell, you can list the Node resources in a resource model using the shell tool, `dispatch`.